KoninMikhail/snake-game/README.md

 ## Routes

-> By default, all routes are in the file `./src/app/routes/routes.tsx`
+> All routes are in the file `./src/app/routes/routes.tsx`

 | Route    |     Type     |                                                                              Description                                                                               | Restrictions |
 |----------|:------------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------:|-------------:|